kilfour/QuickFuzzr/full-doc.md

 - Check for unintended configuration overrides
 - If you need more, consider revising your fuzzr logic instead of increasing the limit
 ```
-#### Configr.Apply
+#### Configr&lt;T&gt;.Apply
-Creates a fuzzr that executes a side-effect action on each generated value without modifying the value itself.
+Registers an action executed for each generated value of type `T` without modifying the value itself.
 Use for performing operations like logging, adding to collections, or calling methods that have side effects but don't transform the data.

 **Signature:**
 ```csharp